JFeliu01/proyecto_apps_reactivas/README.md

     npm run dev
     ```
     The application will be available at `http://localhost:5173` (or on the port that Vite indicates in the terminal).

+### Tests E2E

+1.  **Open two separate terminals and run both the frontend and the backend.
+Make sure both servers are running before executing the tests.**

+2. **Open a third terminal and navigate to the /test_e2e directory.**

+3. **Run the Playwright installation command (only required the first time)**

+    ```bash
+    npx playwright install
+    ```
+4. **Run the Tests**

+    ```bash
+    npx playwright test
+    ```

+    **use this command if you want to see it with the UI**

+    ```bash
+    npx playwright test --ui
+    ```

+    **There are three end-to-end tests included:**

+    User Registration — Creates a new account and verifies the user is logged in after registering.

+    User Login — Logs in with an existing user and confirms authentication is successful.

+    Favorites CRUD — Adds three favorite champions and later removes them from the user profile, verifying both operations.